Music and Theatre

 *Suzuki Violin – with Maria Lyon, M. Ed.
 Ms. Lyon has received Suzuki Violin Teacher Training through Book 4 at the Ithaca College and Southwestern Ontario Suzuki Institutes.
 Please contact Maria Lyon directly for more information on the Suzuki Violin Program: firstname.lastname@example.org.
 Or, visit her studio page: www.facebook.com/ErieSuzukiViolin.

-**Suzuki Piano – with Sara Adams, B.A. in Music at Edinboro University, M.M. in Piano Performance and Pedagogy, 2 years of doctoral coursework at Ohio University.
+**Suzuki Piano – and Adult Group Class Piano – with Sara Adams, B.A. in Music at Edinboro University, M.M. in Piano Performance and Pedagogy, 2 years of doctoral coursework at Ohio University.
 Ms. Adams has completed all 8 courses in Suzuki Piano Pedagogy under the tutelage of internationally acclaimed pedagogue Mary Craig Powell (Capital University.)
 Her many years of teaching experience have included students ranging from pre-school beginners through college level music majors.
 Ms. Adams also teaches Recorder, using a modified Suzuki approach.

 Recitals for CMS students take place in Alexander Recital Hall and are held at the end of each semester.